GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

    One exception: if you do need Network Error Logging reports, keep **Report-To** until a new mechanim is in place for Network Error Logging.

+See code examples in the [migration cookbook](#basic-migration).

 ### Migration steps for CSP reporting

-There are two ways [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) violation reports can be configured:
+There are two ways [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) violation reports can be configured:

 - With the CSP header alone via the `report-uri` directive.
 This has wide browser support, across Chrome, Firefox, Safari and Edge.
 Reports are sent with the content-type `application/csp-report` and have a format that's specific to CSP.
 These reports are called "CSP Level 2 Reports" and do **not** rely on the Reporting API.
 - With the Reporting API, that is via `Report-To` header (v0, legacy) or the `Reporting-Endpoints` (v1).
 This is supported only by Chrome and Edge.
 Report requests have the same format as other Reporting API requests, and the same content-type "application/reports+json".